Hi, I’m Jess.

 As a human, I believe you did the brave thing of looking up a therapist, so I’m going to do the brave thing of meeting you here, where you can find me.

 I love to be outside, to bask in both its abundance and exposure.
 I have a bird-like nature to nest; I delight in designing spaces — for me, for you, for my beloved community in all of its forms.
-I design books, craft recipes, take photographs, write of moments small and large.
+I design books, craft recipes, take photographs.
 I’m drawn to the power of words and color — how they hum, clash, and surprise.

 I find immense pleasure in the bite of fresh cilantro, squinting into unexpected sunlight, my dog’s morning stretch routine, the texture of a handmade thing, how shared laughter peels and unfolds, the way memories smell.

-I value humor, authenticity, and the kind of beauty that isn’t polished but real.
+I value humor, authenticity, and beauty that isn’t polished but real.

-This is the year I begin learning to play drums and bravely grow out a pixie cut.
+This is the year I begin learning drums and bravely grow out a pixie cut.

 I’m someone who has a therapist.